 Hearths and recesses for Cassette stoves should have a sufficiently flat surface to allow a good seal to the stove body to be created during its installation.

 Stonework, uneven bricks etc. may need further work to ensure that this can be achieved.

-Cassette stoves should be installed into a recess on a non-combustible surface not less then 125mm thick (conforming to Building Regulations) of suitable load bearing capacity.

-Allowances should be made for the expansion and contraction of materials which are fitted up to and near the appliance.
+The cassette stove should be installed into a recess on a non-combustible surface not less than 125mm thick (conforming to Building Regulations unless otherwise specified) of suitable load bearing capacity and heat resistance.
+Allowances should be made for the expansion and contraction of any materials which are fitted up to and near the appliance.